Inspiring subnational action for forests and climate since 2008.

 We believe that subnational governments are key in the fight against climate change.
 We believe that jurisdictional approaches help to scale the impact of key climate policies and practices.
 We believe that governments are stronger together.
 And we believe that governments work best when they engage with partners and stakeholders, including international institutions, civil society organizations, the private sector, and the people governments represent, including Indigenous Peoples and local communities.

 We advance jurisdictional approaches to low-emissions development, including Reducing Emissions from Deforestation and forest Degradation (REDD+).
 We promote policy innovation and coherence across state and provincial-level agencies with the goals of curbing deforestation and promoting sustainable development pathways.
 Our network is founded on the premise that state and provincial leadership—from Governors to Secretaries of key agencies to critical technical civil servants—must be engaged in the fight against climate change.
 Together, with important civil society and private sector partnerships, subnational governmental leaders are well-positioned to make a scalable impact on our most pressing climate problems.

-Since our first official meeting in 2009, we have more than tripled our membership—growing from 10 states and provinces in three countries to 39 members in ten countries around the world (Brazil, Colombia, Ecuador, Indonesia, Ivory Coast, Mexico, Nigeria, Peru, Spain, and the United States).
+Since our first official meeting in 2009, we have more than tripled our membership—growing from 10 states and provinces in three countries to 43 members in eleven countries around the world (Bolivia, Brazil, Colombia, Côte d’Ivoire, Ecuador, Indonesia, Mexico, Nigeria, Peru, Spain, and the United States).
 Today, the GCF Task Force includes the entire Brazilian Amazon, 85 percent of the Peruvian Amazon, 65 percent of Mexico’s tropical forests, and 60 percent of Indonesia’s forests.